Chimere Dike

-Early life and high school
+Early life

-Dike attended Waukesha North High School in Waukesha, Wisconsin.
+Dike was born in Waukesha, Wisconsin, U.S. and is of Nigerian descent through his father.
+He attended Waukesha North High School.
 As a junior, he hauled in 79 receptions for 1,091 yards en route to being named first-team all-state.
 Coming out of high school, Dike was rated as a three-star recruit and the 6th best player in the state of Wisconsin, and committed to play college football for the Wisconsin Badgers over Iowa State.